 Endoscopic Surgical Techniques

 An endoscope is a small camera that sits on the end of a thin, narrow tube.
 Your podiatry specialist or foot doctor inserts a camera into a small incision made on your foot or ankle, and the surgery is performed using the endoscopic camera to guide the procedure.
 A digital screen magnifies the image from the camera so that your podiatric surgeon can visualize the anatomy through only a small incision.

 Endoscopic surgery is wonderful for many reasons, such as:

 - Lower chance of infection

 - Less blood loss

 - Quicker recovery

 Why is Minimally Invasive Surgery gaining popularity?

-In the past, foot doctors relied on traditional surgical measures requiring large incisions which have longer healing times.
-Now, minimally invasive solutions are available and cut down considerably on your healing time and can greatly improve the cosmetic result.
+In the past, foot doctors relied on traditional surgical measures requiring large incisions, which have longer healing times.
+Now, minimally invasive solutions are available and cut down considerably on your healing time and greatly improve the cosmetic result.
 Seek out a podiatrist who has been trained in minimally invasive bunion surgery and other MIS procedures if you want to have the best available result.

 Why is foot surgery moving towards minimally invasive techniques?